Skip to main content

 When Your Doctor is Running Late

-One pleasure that engage in regularly is taking time to simply think and to collect my thoughts.
+One pleasure that I engage in regularly is taking time simply to think and to collect my thoughts.

 I don’t have a dedicated time for this pursuit; I can seize the moment at any time.
 Often, I am on a walk or maybe simply driving somewhere.
 I use these times to rove through recent happenings in my life and in the lives of those I care about.
 Or, I might reflect – some might say ruminate – over a news item or opinion piece that I have read.
 There is no agenda.
 My mind simply roams and wanders stopping periodically at various unplanned destinations.